jelleloman/irma-thesis/README.md

 (To come)

 ### election-register.local
-With an `irma server` running in the background, navigate to `election-register.local`, and scan the QR code with your USB connected device.
+With an `irma server` running in the background, navigate to `election-register.local`.
+Enter the e-mail address you wish to vote with in the 'E-mail' box.
+The value in the 'Attribute' box should be left alone.
 This should prompt you to disclose your `irma-demo.sidn-pbdf.email.email` attribute.

-(Unfinished!)
-If this attribute is present, and its value appears on the `admin` database, you will be issued a voting token.
+If this attribute is present, you will be issued a 'voting token' (a demo [IRMATube membership](https://privacybydesign.foundation/attribute-index/nl/irma-demo.IRMATube.member.html) card that has a 'vote' type).
 This token can then be used to cast a vote on `election-vote.local`.

 ### election-vote.local
-(To come)
+Select an option from the list, and click the 'Vote' button.
+Scan the QR code with the IRMA app to sign your vote; the app should indicate your choice in natural language.